Why do I feel far from God?

 TL;DR

 The life of a Christian is a journey of ups and downs and twists and turns.
 No one is perfect or will be able to do this Christ-following thing without making mistakes.
 But as long as we are struggling and fighting for our faith, we're on the right track.
 God will forgive us no matter how many times we mess up.
-At the same time, our goal should always be to become more holy and to grow closer to Christ.
+Our goal should be to follow the example of Jesus, working toward righteousness and holiness, but it's a lifelong process—and that is perfectly OK.

 PLEASE NOTE: The purpose of this comment section is to encourage healthy Christian community for teens around the world.
 All comments are moderated, so yours will show up as "awaiting moderation" every time.
 (Sorry!)
 ALL bullying, hateful, or misleading comments WILL be deleted.
 Jerks will be banned.
 (Not sorry.)
 Views/opinions expressed by commenters do not necessarily reflect those of 412teens.org or Got Questions Ministries.